-Cognizant Technology Solutions Corporation [CTSH] – A worthy Stock for long-term investors
+Cognizant Technology Solutions Corporation [CTSH] – A worthy stock for long-term investors

 Similarly, this company’s Receivables Turnover is 5.15 and its Total Asset Turnover is 1.05.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.55 and its Current Ratio is 2.55.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.88, which indicates that it is 4.56% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 37.33.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.88, which indicates that it is 4.55% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.02.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Cognizant Technology Solutions Corporation [CTSH] a Reliable Buy?